Wild Hunt: Comics

 The Wild Hunt appears in Marvel Comics, primarily the Thor series, and is led by Malekith the Accursed, the Dark Elf King of Svartalfheim and one of Thor's archenemies.

 In Mike Mignola's comic book series Hellboy, two versions of the Wild Hunt myth are present.
 In The Wild Hunt, the hero receives an invitation from British noblemen to partake in a giant hunting called "The Wild Hunt", after the legend of "Herne, god of the Hunt".
 In King Vold, Hellboy encounters "King Vold, the flying huntsman" whose figure is based on the Norwegian folktale of "The Flying Huntsman (headless King Volmer and his hounds)" according to Mignola.

 The Wild Hunt was adapted for the Grace Note portion of The Case Files of Lord El-Melloi II anime adaptation with the 4th and 5th episodes where Lord El-Melloi II (voiced by Daisuke Namikawa) helps a fellow magus teacher by the name of Wills Pelham Codrington (voiced by Tomoaki Maeno) in a case involving his father's home where the leylines have become unstable.
 It is there they encounter Black Dogs, the incarnation of lightning who have been killing people in the vicinity.
 With the help of his allies, Wills, and a fairy they encounter names Faye, Lord El-Melloi II manages to solve the case and avert the threat.

 Film and television

-Episode 5 of the BBC series shown in 1958/9, Quatermass and the Pit, written by Nigel Neale, was entitled The Wild Hunt and made frequent mention of the myths described here.
+Episode 5 of the BBC series shown in 1958/59, Quatermass and the Pit, written by Nigel Neale, is entitled "The Wild Hunt" and makes frequent mention of the myths described here.

 The Wild Hunt is a Canadian horror drama film of 2009 by director Alexandre Franchi.

 The MTV series Teen Wolf features the Wild Hunt as the main villains of the first half of season 6.
 It takes the legend a bit further, claiming that the Wild Hunt erases people from existence, and those taken by the Wild Hunt become members after they are erased and forgotten.

 The Wild Hunt features heavily in Netflix's Little Witch Academia episode "Sky War Stanship", in which the main protagonist Akko Kagari and Constanze Amalie Von Braunschbank Albrechtsberger partake in the hunt itself.